Mohammed-Fadul/Borehole-Dilution/README.md

 $$ {\alpha} = {4 \over {1 + ({r_{1} \over r_{2}})^2 + {k_{1} \over k_{2}}{[1 - ({r_{1} \over r_{2}})^2]}}} $$

 with screen radii r1 and r2, screen permeability k1, and formation permeability k2.
-For the wells at the site in Horkheim, the dimensions of the gravel filter and the screen/filter tube can be neglected, and $\alpha = 2$.
+For simpilification, the dimensions of the gravel filter and the screen/filter tube can be neglected, and $\alpha = 2$.
 Considering:

 $$ {v_{app}} = {v_{f} \alpha} $$